 Also I think the word humane slaughter is a misnomer, humane would be the absence of slaughter.

-If you have something to say, something you want me to add, or something you want to argue about then email my at veganism [at] hilll [dot] dev
+If you have something to say, something you want me to add, or something you want to argue about then email me at veganism [at] hilll [dot] dev

-There are more conclusion and parallels to be drawn here, particularly to natalism, AI CSAM and abortion, I will write about those topics in the future.
+There are more conclusions and parallels to be drawn here, particularly to natalism, AI CSAM and abortion.
+I will write about those topics in the future.